jspanchu/jspanchu.github.io/content/posts/Wasm-pass-environment-variables-with-emscripten/index.en.md

 tags: ["WebAssembly", "Emscripten"]
 ---

 It is typical for native C code to poke and probe a shell environment with POSIX `getenv` and `setenv`.
-JavaScript can preload environment variables expected by a WebAssembly module using the Emscripten toolchain.
+How would an existing C program continue to rely upon environment variables in the browser?
+I've found that JavaScript can preload environment variables expected by a WebAssembly module using the Emscripten toolchain.

 ## Native code

-This example queries the environment for a way to greet.
-Don't try to think about reasons for doing it this way; the point is to demonstrate how JS can preload the environment for WebAssembly ;)
+This example below queries the environment for a way to greet.

 ```cpp
 // main.cpp